jiangyang5157/kotlin-android/router/README.md

   - Optional, when *ParcelableRoute* being used.
 Default is attach/get router through *Bundle*
   - Only required when *ParcelableRoute* is not being used, since the default solution is only applicable to work with parcelable data.
 - `stackPatcher`
-  - Provide custom solution for how exactly routing stack work with *androidx.fragment.app.FragmentManager*
+  - Provide custom solution for how exactly routing stack work with the *androidx.fragment.app.FragmentManager*
   - Optional

 ## Fragment Transitions